timluedtke/tims-beacon-service/README.md

 Installation on Server
 ------------
 1. Copy all files from **/serverFiles** to your server directory.

-Make sure you copied .htaccess & .htpasswd as well to ensure nobody except you can view their vulnurable information.
+2. Security: **Make sure** you copied .htaccess & .htpasswd and as well inserted your credentials to ensure nobody except you can view your vulnurable information.
+Without this files everyone could access your Beacon-Information-Page!

+If you want you can use a .htpasswd-generator to create your .htaccess & .htpasswd files.
+For example this one: https://www.askapache.com/online-tools/htpasswd-generator/

-2. Enter your MySQL DB Credentials into **db_connection.php**.
+2. Enter your **MySQL DB Credentials** into **db_connection.php**.
 3. Use the */serverFiles/createTable.sql* on your DB to create initale Table-Structure
 4. Open https://YOURSERVER/lastKnownIp.php to view the data send by the clients.